5l1v3r1/token-hunter/README.md

 # Usage

-Before running the tool, you will need to generate a GitLab API key and export them it as an environment variable.
+Before running the tool, you will need to generate a GitLab API key and export it as an environment variable.
 This can be done as shown below:

 ```
 export GITLAB_API_TOKEN=xxxxx